Eben60/PackageMaker.jl/docs/src/index.md

 ### Saving configurations

 It is possible to save a configuration for a later reuse.
 The configurations are saved with the help of [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl), which by default would save them into `LocalPreferences.toml` file next to the currently-active project.
-You can manually edit the file to e.g. delete some config.
+You can manually edit the file.

 Not saved are: Project/Package name, package info (docstring), and packages to be added to project/package, as these are specific to each project.

 A configuration is saved and applied according to the following logic: Only those parameters which were changed respective to the default values are saved/applied.
 That means, you can independently save several configs, dealing with different aspects, then sequentially apply them.
 E.g. you can save in a config `"Lab user data"` only the user name/email specific to some context, and in a config `"Public documentation"` the `Documenter` plugin settings.
 Then you can apply them one after another, and you will have both.

-This logics however (currently) differs in respect to the selection of "activated" state of all plugins.
+This logics however differs in respect to the selection of "activated" state of all plugins.
 Each config saves selection state of **all** plugins, and applies all of them.
 In the example above, the plugins will be selected/unselected according to the state saved in the `"Public documentation"` config, if it was applied last.

 ### Checking for updates